Literary Festival Prima Vista 2024: “Futures Better And Worse”

 2023

-The Embassy of Utopia is a space and thought experiment whose doors are open from May 8th to 13th as part of the Prima Vista literature festival and Tartu 2024 European Capital of Culture program.
+The Embassy of Utopia was a space and thought experiment whose doors were open from May 8th to 13th as part of the Prima Vista Literature Festival and Tartu 2024 European Capital of Culture program.

 The Embassy of Utopia is a sanctuary for positive uncertainty, bold thinking, and untamable imagination.
 It is a meeting place for poets who never write any poetry and those for whom writing is the only possible form of existence, vagabonds on their way to new tomorrows, and archaeologists whose shovels dig into the sands of the future.